alphagov/notifications-functional-tests/README.md

 make bootstrap # install dependencies, etc.
 ```

+Note: when you run the tests for the first time on a Mac, **you may need to authorise `chromedriver` in your security settings** ("System Preferences > Security & Privacy > General").

 ## Running tests

 Note, there is an order dependency in the main tests.
 The registration test must run before any of the other tests as a new user account created for each test run.
 That user account is used for all later browser based tests.
 Each test run will first register a user account using the configured FUNCTIONAL_TEST_EMAIL.
 The email account will have random characters added so that we do not have uniqueness issues with the email address of registered user.